aarosil/argo-cd/docs/operator-manual/high_availability.md

 !!! note
     The HA installation will require at least three different nodes due to pod anti-affinity roles in the specs.

+!!! note Redis service name is changed
+    The HA manifests install the redis service as `argocd-redis-ha`.
+If you have overlays which include the command for `argocd-server`, you'll need to add `--redis argocd-redis-ha:6379`

 ## Scaling Up

 ### argocd-repo-server